 No they don't - the virtual labs / lab reports we do as part of the online class are very sufficient.
 However, for students who want extra lab experience, particularly students who may be college science majors, they may also want to attend the two day lab intensive.

-We offer two academic semesters through the typical homeschool year and also a summer semester:
+We offer two academic semesters through the typical homeschool year:

 - Fall Semester: Early September - Mid December